 The Benefits of Recess

 In bringing this change to the district, Dr. Hynes was thinking about more than kickball.
-“If you focus on the health and wellness of the kids, a natural by-product will be achievement.
-We focus on social, emotional and physical growth for our kids.
+“If you focus on the health and wellness of the kids, a natural by-product will be achievement.”

 “Children are in class feeling emotional ‘solar flares.’
 If we don’t teach executive functioning skills, it’s going to interrupt their education.
 And that’s why the yoga, the mindfulness, the extra recess are so important.”